-The region has the greatest concentration of engineering talent in the United States—at nearly 99,000 engineers.
+The region has the second greatest concentration of engineering talent in the United States—with more than 80,000 engineers.

 The Detroit Region is the densest automotive cluster on the planet with 22 motor vehicle manufacturers, 96 of the Top 100 suppliers to North America, $14 billion in annual auto R&D spending, and 1,700+ automotive suppliers.